-1. INTRODUCTION
+1. Introduction

 Determining the number and location of (isolated) limit cycles for planar polynomial ordinary differential equations was posed as a grand challenge in Hilbert's seminal address to the International Congress of Mathematicians in 1900.
-Of the 23 problems presented by Hilbert, this (the 16th) turned out to be one of the most persistent: despite more than a century of intense research, not even the quadratic case has been resolved.
-For an overview of the progress that has been made to solve this problem we refer to (Ilyashenko 2002).
-Partial results for the quadratic case, and a general introduction to the bifurcation theory of planar polynomial vector fields can be found in (Roussarie 1998).
-What is known, is that any given polynomial vector field can have only a finite number of limit cycles; this is proved in (Écalle 1992, Ilyashenko 1991).
+Of the 23 problems presented by Hilbert, this (the 16th) turned out to be one of the most persistent: despite more than a century of intense research. not even the quadratic case has been resolved.
+For an overview of the progress that has been made to solve this problem we refer to [Ilyashenko, 2002].
+Partial results for the quadratic case, and a general introduction to the bifurcation theory of planar polynomial vector fields can be found in [Roussarie, 1998].
+What is known, is that any given polynomial vector field can have only a finite number of limit cycles; this is proved in [Ecalle, 1992; Ilvashenko, 1991].

-A restricted version of Hilbert's 16th problem introduced by Arnol'd, see e.g. (Arnold 1990), known as the weak or tangential Hilbert's 16th problem, asks for the number of limit cycles that can bifurcate from a perturbation of a Hamiltonian system, see e.g. (Christopher & Li 2007).
-The weak Hilbert's 16th problem has been solved for the quadratic case, see (Chen et al. 2006).
+A restricted version of Hilbert's 16th problem introduced by Arnol'd, see e.g. [Arnold, 1990], known as the weak or tangential Hilbert's 16th problem, asks for the number of limit cycles that can bifurcate from a Hamiltonian system, see e.g. [Christopher & Li, 2007].
+The weak Hilbert's 16th problem has been solved for the quadratic case, see [Chen et al., 2006].

-In order to find Hamiltonian systems such that their perturbations have a maximum number of zeros, it is common to study symmetric Hamiltonians with a maximal number of centres, see e.g. (Li et al. 2002a, Li et al. 2002b, Zhou et al. 2007a, Zhou et al. 2007b).
-The specific perturbations are often constructed using the so-called detection function method, see (Li & Huang 1987).
-In (Li & Zhang 2004) a degree 7 perturbation of a \mathbb{Z}8 equivariant system, with 49 limit cycles is constructed.
-As far as we know, this is the largest previously known lower bound on the number of limit cycles that can bifurcate through quintic perturbation of a quintic Hamiltonian vector field.
+In order to find Hamiltonian systems such that their perturbations have a maximum number of limit cycles, it is common to study symmetric Hamiltonians with a maximal number of centres, see e.g. [Li et al., 2002a, 2002b; Zhou et al., 2007a; Zhou et al., 2007b].
+The specific perturbations are often constructed using the so-called detection function method, see [Li & Huang, 1987].
+In [Li & Zhang, 2004] a degree 7 perturbation of a \mathbb{Z}8 equivariant system, with 49 limit cycles is constructed.
+As far as we know, this is the largest previously known lower bound on the number of limit cycles that can bifurcate through perturbation of a Hamiltonian vector field in the degree 7 case.
 The aim of the present paper is to study a \mathbb{Z}2 equivariant system with maximal number of centres, and prove that at least 53 limit cycles can bifurcate from it.
-We locate a suitable perturbation by conducting a similar study as in (Johnson & Tucker 2009a, Johnson & Tucker 2009b); this is described in detail in Section 3.2.
+We locate a suitable perturbation by conducting a similar study as in [Johnson & Tucker, 2009, 2010]; this is described in detail in Sec.
+3.2.
 We stress that our approach is completely rigorous, seeing that all numerics is done in interval arithmetic with directed rounding.

 1.1.
+Abelian integrals

-Abelian integrals.
-A classical method to prove the existence of limit cycles bifurcating from a continuous family of level curves of a Hamiltonian, $\gamma_h \subset H^{-1}(h)$, depending continuously on h, is to study Abelian integrals, or, more generally, the Melnikov function, see e.g. (Christopher & Li 2007, Guckenheimer & Holmes 1983).
+A classical method to prove the existence of limit cycles bifurcating from a continuous family of level curves of a Hamiltonian, $\gamma_h \subset H^{-1}(h)$, depending continuously on h, is to study Abelian integrals, or, more generally, the Melnikov function, see e.g. [Christopher & Li, 2007; Guckenheimer & Holmes, 1983].
 The closed level-curves of a polynomial Hamiltonian are called ovals.
 We denote the interior of an oval D_h , i.e. $\partial D_h = \gamma_h$.
-Given a Hamiltonian system and a perturbation,
+Given a Hamiltonian system and a perturbation, the Abelian integral, in general multivalued, is defined as

-(1) $$\begin{cases} \dot{x} = -H_y(x,y) + \epsilon f(x,y) \\ \dot{y} = H_x(x,y) + \epsilon g(x,y), \end{cases}$$ the Abelian integral, in general multi-valued, is defined as
+$$\begin{cases} \dot{x} = -H_y(x, y) + \epsilon f(x, y) \\ \dot{y} = H_x(x, y) + \epsilon g(x, y), \end{cases}$$ (1)